ricartojason/ML-or-DL-or-LLM-An-Empirical-Study-on-Multi-Label-Requirements-Classification/README.md

 ## 📔 Results
 The experimental results of all baseline models have been placed in the "\results" folder.

+## 📊 Case analysis
+We analyzed classification failure cases in pure reasoning models (such as Deepseek-R1) and identified the following types:
+1. Reasoning exceeded the maximum truncation length, resulting in excessive resource consumption.
+The system automatically truncated the output, preventing the final result from being displayed.
+The reasoning process is as follows:

 ## Acknowledgement
 This repo benefits from [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory?tab=readme-ov-file#).
 Thanks for their wonderful works.